 - Avoid being an emotional shopper.
 If “retail therapy” or “mental health purchases” thrill you, just wait until you experience how fabulous it feels to be debt-free.

 - Save on expensive air travel by booking your next flight on Space-A passenger transportation.
-When military flights have extra seats, they open them to military families at no or low cost – and you save big.
+When military flights have extra seats, they open them to military families for free or at a lower cost – and you save big.

 - Take tips from the experts.
 Get professional advice on how to efficiently pay down your debt and get a grip on your finances.